JeppeHA/OOP_Recap/ExerciseProject/Exceptions/README.md

 a) Identify which exception is caused by the current implementation without running the code.

-b) Handle and fix the error with a try catch.
+b) Handle and fix the error so that the newDrive contains the files from old drive and the new files.

 ```
 string[] oldDrive = { "oldfile1", "oldfile2", "oldfile3" };